sahinakkaya/sahinakkaya.dev/_posts/2022-01-04-build-and-deploy-automatically.md

 #### Creating an endpoint to handle the requests
 I will use [Flask](https://flask.palletsprojects.com/en/2.0.x/) framework to handle the post requests coming to our endpoint.
 You can use whatever programming language or framework you want.
 It will be very simple code with just one job: Validate the secret keys and run a specific code.

-Let's start by creating a new project, and a virtual environment:
+Let's start by creating a new project and a virtual environment:
 ```bash
 mdkir post_receiver
 cd post_receiver